Sandipa09/sandipa09.github.io/_pages/research-projects.md

 author_profile: true
 ---

+### Work in Progress:

-## Age Discrimination and Health of Older Workers
+- "Age Discrimination and Health of Older Workers"

-## Employment Precarity and Health of Workers: Evidence from USA
+- "Employment Precarity and Health of Workers: Evidence from USA"

-## Exchange Rate Volatility and International Students' Educational Choice: Evidence from USA"
+- "Exchange Rate Volatility and International Students' Educational Choice: Evidence from USA"

-## “Effect of Affordable Care Act (ACA) on Insurance Coverage by the Immigrants and Natives”
+- “Effect of Affordable Care Act (ACA) on Insurance Coverage by the Immigrants and Natives”

+### Other Papers:

-## Constructed a simple variation of Ultimatum Game by designing a fictional Espionage Game scenario and validating it by conducting experiment
+- Constructed a simple variation of Ultimatum Game by designing a fictional Espionage Game scenario and validating it by conducting experiment

 >In this paper, we have attempted to construct a simple variation of the Ultimatum Game by designing
 >a fictional Espionage Game scenario where a spy and a government face-off against each other in an